-Students seeking the Master of Science (Thesis Option) Degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Chemistry Department.
+Students seeking the Master of Science Degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Chemistry Department.

 - A minimum of 32 semester credits in a major field, including the credits granted for the thesis and the research leading to the thesis.

-- One (1) credit of Independent Studies, CHEM 997
+- One (1) credit of Special Topics in Chemistry, CHEM 519

 - CHEM 599 Research 10-12 credits; some of these credits may be replaced by Scholarly Tools as described above if deemed appropriate as long as the minimum requirement is met.